 If you live in a colder climate it is still a good idea to use a humidifier, as during the colder days when we all tend to crank up the heat will make the air extremely dry, which in turn will make you eliminate a lot more water while you are singing.
 You can even make a DIY humidifier if you are on a tight budget, just get a bowl of water and place it on the heater, especially during the night, you will notice the effects in the morning, no more dry nose and throat.

-A lot of singers think that the more they sing the better they become, the truth is that everybody has a limit which if they hit they will actually do more harm then good if they continue to sing past that point.
-Generally speaking, there isn’t a set amount of period o time of which you should sing per day, but if your throat or vocal cords start hurting then that is your body telling you to stop.
+A lot of singers think that the more they sing the better they become, the truth is that everybody has a limit which if they hit they will actually do more harm than good if they continue to sing past that point.
+Generally speaking, there isn’t a set amount of period time which you should sing per day, but if your throat or vocal cords start hurting then that is your body telling you to stop.
 It is vital not to continue singing after it starts hurting, or else you might end up with a sore throat a day later.

-Some singers actually practice till their throat starts to hurt, this isn’t a good idea, at that point your body while you are resting will prioritize healing your throat and not to actually improve your vocal cords and throat.
+Some singers actually practice till their throat starts to hurt, this isn’t a good idea, at that point your body while you are resting will prioritize healing your throat and not actually improve your vocal cords and throat.

 Take a break from singing from time to time

 There are a lot of determined singers, which will work as hard as they can in order to improve their singing.
 Oftentimes what tends to happen is that even after months of practicing your voice still doesn’t sound or feel any better.
 In this case, you have probably hit a wall in your progress as a singer.
-My recommendation is to take a week off from singing, allow yourself to rest and to think why you are not improving, odds are that you have all the answers of your problems related to singing but you can not actually see them as you are focusing only on singing, a break will allow you to think.
+My recommendation is to take a week off from singing, allow yourself to rest, and to think why you are not improving, odds are that you have all the answers to your problems related to singing but you can not actually see them as you are focusing only on singing, a break will allow you to think.